darwins-challenge/fly-me-to-the-moon/manuscript/Alea-Iacta-Est.md

 ## Exercises
 1. What is the expected length of a randomly generated Nadezhda program.
-2. Create a means to generate random AGC programs.
-3. When writing generators it gets tedious to constantly write the same boilerplate code.
+2. When writing generators it gets tedious to constantly write the same boilerplate code.
 Alleviate this nuisance by writing a macro.